-Cherokee Purple heirloom tomatoes are rather odd-looking tomatoes with a flattened, globe-like shape and pinkish-red skin and hints of green and purple.
-The flesh is a rich red color and the flavor is delicious – both sweet and tart.
+Cherokee Purple heirloom tomatoes are rather odd-looking tomatoes with a flattened, globe-like shape and pinkish red skin with hints of green and purple.
+The flesh is a rich red color and the flavor is delicious– both sweet and tart.
 Interested in growing Cherokee Purple tomatoes?
 Read on to learn more.

 Cherokee Purple Tomato Info

 Cherokee Purple tomato plants are heirloom plants, which means they have been around for several generations.
 Unlike hybrid varieties, heirloom vegetables are open-pollinated so the seeds will produce tomatoes nearly identical to their parents.

 These tomatoes originated in Tennessee.
 According to plant lore, Cherokee Purple heirloom tomatoes may have been passed down from the Cherokee tribe.

 Cherokee Purple tomato plants are indeterminate, which means the plants will continue to grow and produce tomatoes until the first frost in autumn.
 Like most tomatoes, Cherokee Purple tomatoes grow in nearly any climate that provides plenty of sunlight and three to four months of warm, dry weather.
 Soil should be rich and well drained.